jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `value` attribute of the `binding` resource of the `naming` subsystem
 Can you get the value attribute of the myBinding binding resource of the naming subsystem ?
 Can you get the value attribute of the myBinding binding resource of the naming subsystem ?
+## syntax of the operation to get the `webservices` subsystem
+Can you get the webservices subsystem?
+Can you get the webservices?
+Can you retrieve all the attributes of the webservices subsystem?
 ## syntax of the operation to get the `modify-wsdl-address` attribute of the `webservices` subsystem
 Can you get the modify-wsdl-address attribute of the webservices subsystem?
 Can you get the modify wsdl address attribute of the webservices subsystem?